 In the summer, the beach is a sunbathing hotspot.
 There’s nothing better than a gentle stroll along the beach with an ice cream, feeling the sand between your toes.

 Sea fishing is a popular pastime for keen fishermen when the tide is in.

 The beach runs parallel to the main road in Brean and there are several footpaths leading onto the sands.
-There is a vehicle-free area which may suit families with young children, as well as car access on the northern section of the beach and park your car all day for a small charge.
+There is a vehicle-free area which may suit families with young children, as well as car access on the northern section of beach where you can park your car all day for a small charge.

 A breath-taking walk to the top of Brean Down will reveal panoramic views of the surrounding area, including Weston-super-Mare and the islands of Steep Holm and Flat Holm.

 On a clear day you can even see across to neighbouring Wales.

 It’s a glorious walk along to the end of Brean Down, where the Napoleonic fort stands.
 Here you can explore the ruins and read about the fascinating history of life at the fort when it was in operation.
 Read a brief history of Brean here.